Best Backpacking Trips in Washington

 Goat Rocks Wilderness - Old Snowy Mountain - Best Backpacking Trips in Washington

 When you ask a PCT hiker of their favorite part of Washington, you often hear the Goat Rocks Wilderness!
-And for good reason, its truly special with incredible views of three volcanos, wildflowers, expansive meadows and lots of peaks.
+It is truly special with incredible views of three volcanos, wildflowers, expansive meadows and lots of peaks.

 in this region, there are so many overnights that you could do but I found hiking up to Old Snowy with a side trip along the knifes edge to be one of the best.
 It falls in my ‘favorite category’ and deserving of a spot on the best backpacking trips in Washington!